martinboller/gse/README.md

 To create a secondary see instructions later - but running the script _add-secondary-2-primary.sh_ does the work required on the primary as well as on the secondary, hence this is the preferred method<sup>1</sup>.

 <sup>1</sup> You can install the complete installation on a secondary, that is include GSAD etc, but there's no good reason to.
 The secondary with ospd-openvas and openvas only is a small efficient thing with a smaller attack surface.

+Note: Due to the ugly hack made removing the Vagrant NIC uses (it gave me a lot of issues) use vboxmanage to control the VM afterwards, example: *vboxmanage startvm manticore --type=headless*

 **Note 2023-11-04**: Used to be able to run the secondaries on 1 GB RAM and 1 shared CPU, but now need 2-4G B RAM and (preferably) 2 CPU's or better.